-The following attributes of the TCPIPSERVICE resource relate to SSL.
-For a full description of the TCPIPSERVICE resource, see the CICS Resource Definition Guide.
+The following attributes of the TCPIPSERVICE resource relate to SSL:

 AUTHENTICATE

 specifies the authentication and identification scheme to be used for inbound TCP/IP connections for the HTTP and IIOP protocols.
 Each protocol supports a different set of authentication schemes.